coolbutuseless/anotherworld/README.md

 ## ToDo

-* Audio working on Unix.
+* Audio not yet working on Unix.
 Help needed.
+What's a good command line audio playback utility that everyone can install easily?
-* Controls might be a bit "sticky".
+* Controls still feel a bit "sticky".
 This feels like a bug in my code.
 * Incorporate display of pre-rendered bitmaps which are part of the in-game data
     * You'll notice some scenes are a little blank because these bitmaps aren't drawn yet.
 * Still some rendering anomalies
 * See if I can get sound playback with `{audio}` package working correctly
 * While there are sound effects in the R version, there is currently no music.

 ## Requirements

 **macOS**